 If you’re a millennial or older, you’ll surely know Gillette.
 But the brand realized that they hadn’t conquered the Gen Z market.
 So they launched a campaign to get beauty influencers, specifically women, to promote their Venus product line.

-They sent boxes to these influencers so they could show their audience how well the product works.
+They sent PR packages to these small influencers so they could show their audience how well the product works.
 If this campaign had used only celebrities and big influencers, there would have been an influx of lavish bathrooms unfamiliar to the average person.
-However, by using micro and nano influencers who have typical bathrooms, Gillette could create deeper connections with the audience.
+However, by using micro and nano influencers with relatable personalities and typical bathrooms, Gillette could create authentic connections and community engagement with specific audiences in a way that celebrity influencer campaigns based purely on reach never achieve.

 11. Airbnb

-Airbnb partners with travel micro-influencers who highlight unique stays and travel experiences.
-These influencers often share visual travel stories, encouraging their followers to book trips.
+Airbnb partners with travel small influencers who highlight unique stays and travel experiences through visual storytelling and short form videos across social media platforms.
+These influencers often share travel stories, encouraging their followers to book trips.

-For instance, an influencer can share short videos of different rooms, views, special features, and how the apartment made them feel.
-These micro-influencers often reply to comments asking about their stay to provide more information that helps their followers decide.
+For instance, an influencer can share short form videos of different rooms, views, special features, and how the apartment made them feel.
+These micro creators often reply to comments asking about their stay to provide more information that helps their followers decide.

 12. Levi’s

-Working with small influencers is a culture at Levi’s, especially for events like product launches or sustainability campaigns.
+Working with small influencers is a culture at Levi’s, — one of the fashion brands most committed to authentic influencer marketing as a core marketing tactic, especially for events like product launches or sustainability campaigns.
 On such occasions, the brand collaborates with niche micro-influencers to create outfit posts and reels showcasing the product.

 For example, an influencer for a sustainability campaign would wear recycled Levi’s denim, showing the audience the fit while emphasizing that it’s recycled.
-This kind of content will resonate with an eco-conscious audience and improve the brand image.
+This kind of content will resonate with an eco-conscious audience, improve brand identity, and strengthen community engagement with specific communities who care deeply about sustainability.

 13. Thinx

 Thinx is a period underwear brand that works with micro-influencers to feature its product in honest, body-positive content.
-The brand encourages influencers in the health and wellness space to share personal experiences, helping normalize conversations about menstruation and women’s health.
+The brand encourages lifestyle creators and influencers in the health and wellness space to share personal experiences and create authentic content, helping normalize conversations about menstruation and women’s health.
+This community engagement approach builds loyal communities around the brand that traditional advertising could never create.

 14. Pura Vida Bracelets

 Pura Vida is a jewelry brand known for handcrafted accessories.
-The brand collaborates with small lifestyle influencers on Instagram and TikTok to create authentic UGC content to promote its products.
+The brand collaborates with small lifestyle influencers on Instagram and TikTok to create authentic content and user generated content to promote its products.
 This builds trust and drives conversions because it’s easier for consumers to trust other people’s reviews than a brand selling to them.

 15. Fabletics